rnabioco/clustifyr/README.md

 ![](man/figures/readme_example-1.png)<!-- -->

-`clustify()` can take a clustered `SingleCellExperiment` or `seurat` object (both v2 and v3) and assign identities.
+`clustify()` can take a clustered `SingleCellExperiment` or `seurat` object (from v2 up to v5) and assign identities.

 ``` r
 # for SingleCellExperiment